corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 which means that passing our serial reversal stopping criterion would require them to have improved their passing speed.

-    seriald <- read.csv ("/Users/corina/GTGR/data/data_reverse.csv", header=T, sep=",", stringsAsFactors=F)
+    seriald <- read.csv("/Users/corina/GTGR/data/data_reverse.csv",
+        header = T, sep = ",", stringsAsFactors = F)

     # DATA CHECKING
     library(DHARMa)
     library(lme4)
+    simulationOutput <- simulateResiduals(fittedModel = glmer(TrialsToReverse ~
+        ReverseNumber + (1 | ID) + (1 | Batch), family = poisson,
-    simulationOutput <- simulateResiduals(fittedModel = glmer(TrialsToReverse ~ ReverseNumber + (1|ID) + (1|Batch), family=poisson, data=seriald), n=250) #250 simulations, but if want higher precision change n>1000
+        data = seriald), n = 250)  #250 simulations, but if want higher precision change n>1000
-    simulationOutput$scaledResiduals #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOutput) #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOutput) #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOutput) #check for heteroscedasticity ("a systematic dependency of the dispersion / variance on another variable in the model" Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
+    simulationOutput$scaledResiduals  #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOutput)  #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOutput)  #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOutput)  #check for heteroscedasticity ('a systematic dependency of the dispersion / variance on another variable in the model' Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
 Also... plot(simulationOutput)  #...there should be no pattern in the data points in the right panel plotResiduals(ReverseNumber, simulationOutput$scaledResiduals)  #plot the residuals against other predictors (in cases when there is more than 1 fixed effect) - can't get this code to work yet

     # GLMM
     library(MCMCglmm)
     prior = list(R = list(R1 = list(V = 1, nu = 0)), G = list(G1 = list(V = 1,
         nu = 0), G2 = list(V = 1, nu = 0)))
-    serial <- MCMCglmm(TrialsToReverse ~ ReverseNumber, random = ~ID+Batch,
+    serial <- MCMCglmm(TrialsToReverse ~ ReverseNumber, random = ~ID +
-            family = "poisson", data = seriald, verbose = F, prior = prior,
+        Batch, family = "poisson", data = seriald, verbose = F, prior = prior,
         nitt = 13000, thin = 10, burnin = 3000)
     summary(serial)
     # autocorr(serial$Sol) #Did fixed effects converge?
     # autocorr(serial$VCV) #Did random effects converge?

-    #AIC calculation
+    # AIC calculation
     library(MuMIn)
     options(na.action = "na.fail")
-    base1 <- dredge(MCMCglmm(TrialsToReverse ~ ReverseNumber, random = ~ID+Batch,
+    base1 <- dredge(MCMCglmm(TrialsToReverse ~ ReverseNumber, random = ~ID +
-            family = "poisson", data = seriald, verbose = F, prior = prior,
+        Batch, family = "poisson", data = seriald, verbose = F, prior = prior,
         nitt = 13000, thin = 10, burnin = 3000))
     library(knitr)
-    kable(base1, caption="Table 2: Model selection output.")
+    kable(base1, caption = "Table 2: Model selection output.")

 #### *P2: serial reversal improves rule switching & problem solving*